 |Herb Seeds - 'Dutch Corn Salad' Be the first one to write a review|

-Herb Description: Dutch Corn Salad, commonly known as lamb's lettuce, dates from the Stone Age lake dwellings in Switzerland.
+About Dutch Corn Salad: Dutch Corn Salad, commonly known as lamb's lettuce, dates from the Stone Age lake dwellings in Switzerland.
 In 17th century England and France, corn salad was highly valued since it could thrive in the cold when other greens would freeze.
 Known in France as "mache," records show that the gardeners of Louis XIV cultivated it in his personal gardens.
 This tender, nutty spring salad green first became popular in America in the 1970s when a grower in the Salinas Valley of California began producing it; following this time it became quite popular in salad mixes.

 Write a review | No reviews for this product.